sheehui/tp/docs/DeveloperGuide.md

 Commands that fall under this category are :<br>
 1. Add <br>
 2. Delete <br>
+3. Find <br>
+4. List <br>
 </div>

-The delete command is one of the commands that fall under this category.
+The `Delete` command is one of the commands that fall under this category.
 We will be using the `Delete` command as the example to illustrate and explain all commands under this category.

 | Full sequence diagram  |